ethanwu155/CS6300TeamProject/GroupProject/Docs/ProjectPlan.md

   * Initial Version of Application

     - *Description:* Team will execute Design Plan and will come up with a preliminary Vocabulary Quiz Application.
-This will be an alpha version of the application that will require more work and revision.
+This will be an alpha version of the application that will likely require more work and revision.
+The goal is to have most of the core functionality complete at this stage.

     - *Entrance Criteria:* Complete Design Document/Plan, GitHub for Version Control, Android Studio